timoschwarzer/gitlab-monitor/CONFIGURATION.md

 # Can be: 'any', 'public', 'internal' or 'private'
 projectVisibility: any

-# Play sound notification when default pipeline fails.
-# Replace null with URL to sound file.
-# IMPORTANT!
-Due to Chromes autoplay policy you need to set Autoplay
-# chrome://flags to "No user gesture is required" otherwise
-# autoplaying sound will be blocked without user input.
-linkToFailureSound: null

 # Limit by projects that the current user is a member of
 membership: false